Renewable Energy Sources: the definitive guide

-While the above two technologies are focussed on residential energy customers, solar furnaces are able to reach very high temperatures by concentrating solar power at industrial scales.
+While the above two technologies are focussed on residential energy customers, solar furnaces are able to reach very high temperatures by concentrating solar energy at industrial scales.

 By using an array of mirrors to guide sunlight to a single focal point, the energy gathered is sufficient to melt steel, make hydrogen out of methane and even generate electricity by turning water into vapour and driving a turbine.

-Wind turbines can be sited either onshore or offshore and they harness the kinetic energy of wind currents to make electricity.
+Wind energy requires the use of turbines, which can be sited either onshore or offshore.
+They harness the kinetic energy of wind currents to make electricity.
 As the wind makes the blades of a large propeller turn, that motion is turned into electricity by the mechanical components in the nacelle behind the blades.

-The UK is also a world leader when it comes to wind power thanks to our infamous weather and buffeting winds.
-Onshore and offshore wind power takes up a large chunk of the UK energy mix, when the two are combined.
+The UK is a world leader when it comes to wind energy thanks to our infamously windy climate.
+Onshore and offshore wind energy takes up a large chunk of the UK energy mix when the two are combined.
 Broadly speaking, it is estimated that wind turbines power over 12 million homes in the UK.

 Offshore wind turbines are the true titans of renewable energy both in terms of size and power output.
 Deepwater wind turbines need foundations that can go as deep as 60m below sea level.
 Once installed, offshore turbines can tower past 180m in height, almost halfway up the Eiffel tower.
 Onshore wind turbines are smaller in scale but still follow the same energy generation principles.

-Hydroelectric dams and reservoirs with a pumped-storage option are key parts of our national electricity infrastructure.
-They are essentially giant emergency batteries that National Grid engineers can call on when there is a peak in demand or a particularly steep shortfall in supply.
+Hydroelectric power, using dams and reservoirs with a pumped-storage option, is a key part of our national electricity infrastructure.
+These dams and reservoirs are essentially giant emergency batteries that National Grid engineers can call on when there is a peak in demand or a particularly steep shortfall in supply.